John Paul McQueen: Reintroduction (2019)

 Following his return, Sutton appears as John Paul in a special episode of Hollyoaks Later.
 The plot focuses on the conclusion of Breda McQueen's (Moya Brady) serial killer storyline.
 John Paul features in the story as he works with Mercedes to expose Breda.
 In a meeting with Kirkwood, Sutton was informed about his role in the story's finale, which he found exciting.
 While Mercedes searches Breda's pig farm, John Paul confronts her in the flat.
 Sutton explained that John Paul is confident as he prepares to speak with Breda, but when he actually sits opposite her, he becomes scared and realises that "he's in a very dangerous position".

 Departure (2025–2026)

-In September 2025, it was reported Sutton had quit the role.
-John Paul's exit, described as an "explosive storyline", will air sometime in 2026 as part of the soap's thirtieth anniversary.
+In September 2025, reports emerged that Sutton had quit the role.
+John Paul's exit, described as an "explosive storyline", was announced to air sometime in 2026 as part of the soap's thirtieth anniversary.
+Sutton last appeared in the role on 23 February 2026, when John Paul left the village to move to Switzerland to live with Matthew-Jesus.
+Ahead of his departure, Sutton spoke with the Daily Mail about his reasons to exit the role.
+In the interview, he described the production changes made in 2024 as an "awful time" and that he felt "a lot of the heart of the show had kind of been ripped out" due to the decision.

 Reception

 AfterElton.com stated that when they did a poll of their readers in 2007 for The 25 Best Gay Characters on Television, John Paul came in at #21.
 Sutton had not known about the poll, and when told of it stated, "Wow.
 That's really cool.
 I don't tend to read too much press and stuff, but I mean I'm aware that we've sold the program to other countries and surfing through the Internet, I'm aware that there are people who really, really watch it.
 I mean I've heard from the States and there's a couple of people who are in the Far East, actually, who regularly post on forums about me and stuff.
 And that's just incredible."

 Sutton's pairing with actor Guy Burnet, as John Paul and Craig, has also been successful, winning several LGBT awards.
 Sutton stated that he had spoken to young gay men and had e-mail conversations with people about his character and that it "really" opened his eyes to how difficult it can be and that "there is still prejudice out there and there are still people who are living this."
 He added, "We call it Middle England way out here.
 I don't know what you call it", a reference to Middle America.